-This Toyota exterior design is fun and playful, while the interior is classic and youthful at the same time.
+This Toyota’s exterior design is fun and playful, while the interior is classic and youthful at the same time.
 It keeps the sporty vibe of its predecessor and the safety standards that have always characterized Toyota.
 Select models can have a manual transmission, and the sedan offers a unique fuel-efficient hybrid powertrain.
-The Corolla hatchback gets an EPA-estimated 31 mpg (about 9 cents per mile) combined with six-speed manual transmission or up to an impressive 35 mpg (about 8 cents per mile) with the automatic.
-Its top speed, however, is a bit lower than the other cars on this list, achieving a maximum of 115-mile.
+The Corolla hatchback gets an EPA-estimated 31 mpg (about 9 cents per mile) combined with a six-speed manual transmission or up to an impressive 35 mpg (about 8 cents per mile) with the automatic.
+Its top speed, however, is a bit lower than the other cars on this list, achieving a maximum of 115 miles.

 Finally, its 1.6L, 3-Cylinder direct port-injected turbo engine delivers 300 hp and 273 pound-feet of torque.